-Darwinian_deficit
+PD_deficit

-The Darwinian_deficit function calculates a measure of Darwinian shortfalls following Equation 1:
+The PD_deficit function calculates a measure of Darwinian shortfalls following Equation 1:

 PDinsertedPDinserted+ PDpresent in tree Equation 1

 In this function, PDinserted is the sum of the branch lengths of species in the phylogenetic tree before the insertion procedure.
 PDpresent in tree is the sum of branch lengths of the species inserted in the tree.
-The Darwinian deficit ranges from 0 (most species already present in the tree before the insertion procedure) to 1 (all the species in the phylogenetic tree were inserted an was not presented in backbone phylogeny).
-To calculate the Darwinian shortfall through the Darwinian_deficit function, the user must provide a phylogenetic tree and a table of insertions, both obtained from the FishPhyloMaker function.
+The Darwinian deficit ranges from 0 (all species already present in the tree before the insertion procedure) to 1 (all the species in the phylogenetic tree were inserted and was not presented in backbone phylogeny).
+This function returns a vector with three values, the Darwinian shortfall (Equation 1), the total phylogenetic diversity calculated as the sum of branch lengths of the tree (PDtotal), the sum of branch lengths inserted (PDinserted) and present (PDpresent) in the final tree.
+It is worth noting that the sum of PDinserted and PDpresent are complementary, summing up to PDtotal.
+To calculate the Darwinian shortfall through the PD_deficit function, the user must provide a phylogenetic tree and a table of insertions, both obtained from the FishPhyloMaker function.
 For further explanations regarding the usage of functions in FishPhyloMaker package the user can assess the package website https://gabrielnakamura.github.io/FishPhyloMaker/index.html and see the Articles section.

 Illustrating the use of FishPhyloMaker package

-We provide an example of the usage of the FishPhyloMaker package by creating phylogenetic trees using a global dataset of freshwater fishes inhabiting 3,119 drainage basins that cover more than 80% of the Earth surface (Tedesco et al., 2017).
+We provide an example of the usage of the FishPhyloMaker package by creating phylogenetic trees using a global dataset of freshwater fishes inhabiting 3,119 drainage basins that cover more than 80% of the Earth surface and 14886 species (Tedesco et al., 2017).
 This dataset allowed in-depth investigation on the global patterns of species distribution and their evolutionary determinants (e.g., Miller & Román-Palácios, 2021).
-We built phylogenetic trees for the four major freshwater ecoregions based on species richness: Afrotropics, Indo-Malay, Nearctic, and Neotropics.
-Moreover, we used this same dataset to demonstrate how to map the Darwinian shortfalls, calculated following Equation 1 through Darwinian_deficit function, for all the drainage basins in the Tedesco et al. (2017) dataset.
-First, the user must download the package from the online GitHub repository, using the following command line:
+We built a phylogenetic for all species presented in Tedesco´s et al. dataset and mapped all the insertions realized during in the process.
+Moreover, we used this same dataset to demonstrate how to map the Darwinian shortfalls, calculated following Equation 1 through PD_deficit function, for all the drainage basins in the Tedesco et al. (2017) dataset.
+All the analysis were performed using the development version of FishPhyloMaker package, that can be downloade using the following command line:

 devtools::install_github("GabrielNakamura/FishPhyloMaker", ref = "main", build_vignettes = TRUE)

 We recommend that the user updates all the requested packages to avoid errors related to packages versions.
-We prepared the fish occurrence by checking the validity of its names by using the function FishTaxaMaker.
-The occurrence matrix encompassed 2,478 species, from which 2,477 were valid names.
-We applied the FishPhyloMaker function separately for each ecoregion using the valid names retrieved from the FishTaxaMaker (Figure 2).
-For simplicity and reproducibility, we set the argument insert.base.node as TRUE, thus, inserting all species at the base node of its corresponding family and order.
+We first prepared the fish occurrence by checking the validity of its names by using the function FishTaxaMaker.
+The occurrence matrix encompassed 14,886 species, from which 13,992 were valid names.
+The remaining 961 names were substituted by their corresponding valid names according to FishBase.
+We applied the FishPhyloMaker function to build a phylogenetic tree containing all the 14,886 species with valid names retrieved from FishTaxaMaker (Figure 2).
+For simplicity and reproducibility, we set the argument insert.base.node as TRUE, thus, inserting all species at the base node of its corresponding family and order when needed.
 We also set the argument return.insertions = TRUE for retrieving the insertion information of each species.
-Then, we applied the Darwinian_deficit functional to calculate the Darwinian shortfall for all the freshwater basins of the world harboring at least three species (Tedesco et al. 2017).
-The Darwinian_deficit function was calculate considering only congeneric insertions, however, the function may also include other levels of phylogenetic insertion, like family and order insertions.
+Then, we applied the PD_deficit function to calculate the Darwinian shortfall for all the freshwater basins of the world harboring at least two species (Tedesco et al. 2017).
+The PD_deficit function was calculated considering congeneric insertions and insertions at family level, however, the function may also include other levels of phylogenetic insertion, like order insertions.
 All the codes need to fully reproduce these analysis is provided at GitHub (GabrielNakamura/MS_FishPhyloMaker) repository.

 Results